top of page

 • Stimulation should feel supportive - never painful

-How Long Should You Wear Ear Seeds?
+How Long to Wear Ear Seeds

 • Typical wear time: 3–5 days